Elephants on green field

 Koshi Tappu Wildlife Reserve: A Birdwatcher's Dream

 Koshi Tappu is a dream destination for birdwatchers.
 It is in eastern Terai.
-The reserve’s wetlands attract over 500 bird species and are a haven for migratory birds, especially during the winter like Swamp Francolins, and Bengal Floricans Canoe Rides to take a peaceful boat ride along the Koshi River and witness the serene beauty of this protected ecosystem.
+The reserve’s wetlands attract over 500 bird species and are a haven for migratory birds, especially during the winter like Swamp Francolins, and Bengal Floricans.
+Canoe Rides to take a peaceful boat ride along the Koshi River and witness the serene beauty of this protected ecosystem.

 Simraungadh: A Journey Through Nepal’s Ancient Past